edgarmilvus/JSTypescriptProgrammingSeries/README.md

 npx ts-node Book_01/Chapter_03_Type_Safe_AI/01_Basic_Examples/basic_zod_validation.ts
 ```

----

-## 🤝 Contributing & Feedback

-If you find a bug in the code or an error in the book, please open an Issue in this repository.

 ## 📄 License

 This code is provided under the **MIT License**.
 You are free to use it in your own projects, commercial or personal.
 See the [LICENSE](LICENSE) file for details.